Women's Health

 Reduce your risk of developing breast cancer

-HPV screening
+Cervical screening

 Cervical cancer is one of the most preventable cancers.
 Regular screening allows for early detection, follow-up testing and treatment.

 From September 2023, HPV (human papillomavirus) testing became the new method for cervical screening in New Zealand.
-HPV testing is a better first screening test that looks for human papillomavirus, which causes cell changes that may lead to cervical cancer.
+HPV testing is a screening test that looks for human papillomavirus, which causes cell changes that may lead to cervical cancer.

 You may be able to choose a self-administered HPV vaginal swab rather than the traditional cervical sample collection.
 Your doctor or nurse can advise you on what type of screening is most suitable for you.

+Women, transgender or non-binary people who have a cervix and are aged 25–69 years are eligible for publicly funded screening.
 Generally will only need a screening test once every five years, but you should make an appointment with your doctor if you notice anything unusual in between screenings.
 This includes bleeding or spotting between periods or after sex, vaginal discharge that is not normal for you, or persistent pain in your pelvis or lower back.

 How can the NZDF help you?